 Students of anthropology have a number of career options open to them.
-BLS suggests that demand could increase as much as 20% up to 2025.
-The sudden increase in demand is related to how anthropology has changed in recent years to include social and cultural anthropology, and ethics as well as covering environmental issues.
+BLS suggests that demand could increase as much as 7% through 2030.* Demand is related to how anthropology has changed in recent years to include social and cultural anthropology, and ethics as well as covering environmental issues.

 Today, students will find openings in the following career areas:

 - Marketing and market research

 - Charity campaigning (typically for social justice, culture and the arts)